rightshero/sw_task__/README.md

 The team is tasked with handling all the software aspects of our service.

 # The task
-The task will be:
+The task will be a project and **AWS CloudFormation** template:

-## A project contains:
+## [1] The project:
-one page have a 2 categories checkboxes
-[ ] Category A
+A project contains one page have a 2 categories checkboxes [ ] Category A
 [ ] Category B